 As section leader cello Eduardo says he has many highlights ‘but the Simon Rattle and Andris Nelsons years were very special’.

-Outside of the CBSO, Eduardo enjoys listening to and playing tango with the ‘El Ultimo Tango’ quintet, playing chamber music and solo pieces and watching football from around the world.
-He is also involved in several festivals in South America; some of which involve working with youngsters from deprived backgrounds.
+Outside of the CBSO, Eduardo is passionate about teaching; he taught for 32 years at the Royal Northern College of Music, and still teaches at the Royal Birmingham Conservatoire.
+He enjoys listening to and playing tango with the ‘El Ultimo Tango’ quintet, playing chamber music and solo pieces and watching football from around the world.
+He is also involved in several festivals in South America, some of which involve working with youngsters from deprived backgrounds.
 If that weren’t enough, Eduardo also has his own Latin American cello festival every two years in Buenos Aires.
-With all that activity it’s probably no surprise that Eduardo’s final favourite activity outside of the CBSO is taking holidays!
+With all that activity it’s probably no surprise that Eduardo’s final favourite activity outside of the CBSO is taking holidays.